centraldereservas/intervals/README.md

 Why we need to have control over a list of intervals?

-Because provider API's have product prices depending on the age, so they assign a price amount to different age bands.
+Because the API providers have their product prices depending on the age, so they assign a price amount to different age bands.

 As a result we have a bunch of age bands (with its corresponding price) which can have: